We treat the most common mental health concerns with compassion, expertise, experience, and exceptional quality of care.

 Symptoms of PTSD can include the following (but are not limited to):

-• re-experiencing the trauma (flashbacks, nightmares, recurrent intrusive thoughts)
+• Re-experiencing the trauma (flashbacks, nightmares, recurrent intrusive thoughts)

-• hyperarousal (feeling jumpy or easily startled, difficulty sleeping and restlessness, irritability, difficulty concentrating, and hypervigilance or feeling on guard all the time)
+• Hyperarousal (feeling jumpy or easily startled, difficulty sleeping and restlessness, irritability, difficulty concentrating, and hypervigilance or feeling on guard all the time)

-• avoidance (avoiding places, people, events, or objects that remind a person of his or her trauma, emotional numbness, loss of interest in previously enjoyed activities, difficulty remembering important aspects of the trauma, feeling cut-off from people)
+• Avoidance (avoiding places, people, events, or objects that remind a person of his or her trauma, emotional numbness, loss of interest in previously enjoyed activities, difficulty remembering important aspects of the trauma, feeling cut-off from people)

-• persistent emotions like anger, guilt and shame as well as disruption in sleep, diet, and exercise habits.
+• Persistent emotions like anger, guilt and shame as well as disruption in sleep, diet, and exercise habits.

 It is natural to experience a few of the symptoms above following a traumatic event.
 However, a person develops PTSD when these symptoms last more than one month and become life-interfering.
 In some cases, it can be months or years following a trauma before symptoms emerge.